Our family stays on the move, and that makes it vitally important to have a system for keeping activities and events organized.

 5. Record activities and need to know reminders on the wall calendar in the family command center.
-This includes Family Game Night, date night for the parents, grandma’s upcoming visit and anything else that will motivate and remind your family of what’s coming.
+Include Family Game Night, date night for the parents, grandma’s upcoming visit and anything else that will remind your family what’s coming.

-Still need a little help getting started?
-Download your monthly planning printable as a guide to get you started on the right foot.
+If you still need a little help getting started, download your monthly planning printable as a guide to get you started on the right foot.
 Click on the image below, save, print and get stuff done!